nagata-yoshiteru/synerex-client-for-vscode/README.md

 This extension contributes the following settings:

-* `synerexClient.launchOnWindowOpen`: If enabled, launch Synerex Server and Node Server on VSCode window open.
+* `synerexClient.launchOnWindowOpen`: If enabled, launch Synerex Server and Node Server when a VSCode workspace which contains `.synerex` file opend.
 * `synerexClient.synerexServer`: Specifies the path to Synerex Server.
 * `synerexClient.nodeServer` : Specifies the path to Node Server.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+- Some Windows Environments cannot install Servers automatically.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0
+### 0.0.1

-Initial release of ...
+- Initial beta release of Synerex Client for Visual Studio Code.

-### 1.0.1

-Fixed issue #.

-### 1.1.0
+### 0.0.2

-Added features X, Y, and Z.
+- Improved working directory selection behavior.